palindrome11/mlb/README.md

 This build contains 5 python files and a /sandbox directory with 2 additional python files

-/sandbox:
+/rosters/sandbox:
-  /sandbox/db_create.py:
+db_create.py:
   Completely initializes the Postgres database depicted above as rosters_snapshots.
 Eventually place it in a utilities directory.

- /sandbox/roster_play.py:
+ roster_play.py:
    Strictly for testing and has some rudemtary and other tests already built.

 /
 api_get_roster.py:
     calls the API as depicted above and places the .json file into a staging directory /raw_data in the file format depicted above.

 roster_loads.py:
     Performs transformations on the .json files and loads the rosters_snapshots database via an upsert of the daily data file and then archives the .json files to the /raw_data/daily_rosters/archive subdirectory.

 team_ids.py:
     Lists all the MLB teams and their team_ids

 test_files.py:
     A utility to determine if two files are either a duplicate of each other or are unique files.
-It does this by looking at the size and then if the SHA256 Checksum of each file.
+It does this by looking at the size and then the SHA256 Checksum of each file.

 NOTABLES: